ychong4/ychong4.github.io/Activity 2/ABtest/Readme.md

 ![](scenario_3.png)

-As we can see, the revenue distribution looks alike with the entire dataset.
+As we can see, the revenue distribution looks alike with the dataframe in the first section.

 ### A/B Test on the multiple visit user group